puppetlabs/cisco_ios/README.md

 5. [Limitations - OS compatibility, etc.](#limitations)
 6. [Development - Guide for contributing to the module](#development)

-## Description
+## Module Description

-This module allows for the configuration of Cisco Catalyst devices running IOS.
+The Cisco IOS module allows for the configuration of Cisco Catalyst devices running IOS.

+The module automatically installs the Telnet-SSH ruby library for communication purposes.
+Any changes made by this module affect the current running-config.
+These changes may be lost on device reboot — unless it is backed up to startup-config.

 ## Setup

-### What cisco_ios affects

-The Cisco IOS module automatically installs the Telnet-SSH ruby library for communications purposes.

-Any changes made by this module are made to the current running-config.
-Changes may be lost on device reboot unless this is backed up to startup-config.

 ### Setup Requirements

-The Cisco device must have a user set up that is accessible via SSH, and has 'enable mode' privelege.
-These details, along with the device IP address or hostname, must be known.
+The Cisco device must have a user set up that is accessible via SSH, and that has the 'enable mode' privelege.
+These details — along with the device IP address or hostname — must be known.

 ### Beginning with cisco_ios

-Please see the wiki - https://github.com/puppetlabs/cisco_ios/wiki - for latest details on how to install and configure the module.
+See the [Cisco IOS module wiki](https://github.com/puppetlabs/cisco_ios/wiki) for up-to-date instructions on how to install and configure the module.

-Create credentials file with the known details of the Cisco device eg.
+To get started, create a credentials file with the known details of the Cisco device, for example:

 ```
   default {